denten-books/plain-text/0-chapter.md

 contingencies.
 Where texts are encrypted, we decrypt.
 If "automated discourse analysis has taken command,"[@kittler_gramophone_1999, 263] then we will engineer analytical automatons that command on our behalf.
-Such small acts of resistance can recover a measure of agency from the determinism of... take your
+Such small acts of resistance can recover a measure of agency from the determinism of---take your
-pick: markets, complex systems, unconscious drives, monistic universes, social networks, technology, the singularity, gravity, bureaucracy, war...
-The possibility of human erasure "like the face drawn in the sand at the edge of the sea" [@foucault_order_1994, 387], compels not the strengthening of one's commitment to anti-humanism, but the need to mobilize whatever modest means of agency still available to counteract determinism in all its forms.
+pick: markets, complex systems, unconscious drives, monistic universes, gaia science, social networks, technology, the singularity, bureaucracy, war.
+Indeed, the possibility of human erasure is all too easy, "like the face drawn in the sand at the edge of the sea" [@foucault_order_1994, 387].
+The fragility of life compels not the wager on one's commitment to anti-humanism, but the need to mobilize whatever modest available means to preserve agency, against odds.

 The advent of computational textuality necessitates a computational hermeneutics, which enables unfettered access to code, system, and device.
 For